Workshop: Starters' Reformer

 There’s more.

-The rest of the apparatus is there for two reasons:
+The rest of the apparatus is there to:

 Choosing to do Reformer over Mat (or the other way around) is like taking a small slice of the pie and leaving the rest of the pie behind.